LPC Associate supervised by Stephanie Van Fossen, LPC-S, CST

 Choosing this work meant giving myself permission to step fully into what had always come naturally.

-There is more to how I practice than training alone; my work is embodied and rooted in lived experience, reflection, and a thoughtful commitment to care.
+There is more to how I practice than just my training—my work is embodied and rooted in lived experience, reflection, and a thoughtful commitment to care.

 I know what it’s like to feel emotionally disconnected, to wonder if something is wrong with you, and to later realize that surviving by disconnection also dims joy.